Raihan93-coder/HTB-writeups/planning/WriteUp.md

   ```bash
   git clone https://github.com/nollium/CVE-2024-9264
   ```
-- Executed the downloaded exploit and tryed to dump the /etc/passwd file and found out that the output shows that it is the root of docker
+- Executed the downloaded exploit and tried to dump the /etc/passwd file and found out that the output shows that it is the root of docker
 - So used LinEnum.sh to escape from the docker
 - After hosting LinEnum in my machine used the command
   ```bash